hphelion/documentation/v13/bindings.fog.compute.md

 ---
 layout: default
-title: "Ruby Fog Binding for HP Helion Cloud Compute v2.0 Examples"
+title: "Ruby Fog Binding for HP Helion Public Cloud Compute v2.0 Examples"
 permalink: /v13/bindings/fog/compute/
 product: fog

 ---
-#Ruby Fog Bindings for HP Helion Cloud v2.0 Compute Examples
+#Ruby Fog Bindings for HP Helion Public Cloud v2.0 Compute Examples

-The HP Helion Cloud services provides compute support using two abstractions - [a model layer](#ModelLayer) and [a request layer](#RequestLayer).
+The HP Helion Public Cloud services provides compute support using two abstractions - [a model layer](#ModelLayer) and [a request layer](#RequestLayer).
 Both layers are detailed below.
 The code samples on this page can be executed from within a Ruby console (IRB):

         irb